 Spend some of those millions in your reserves on members before you have no members on whom to spend them, former Abta president Steven Freudmann warns the association

 At the Abta Convention in 1997 the broadcaster John Humphrys asked me what the point of Abta was.
-My answer was robust and somewhat lengthy.
+My answer was robust

 For independent retailers like me, Abta was a “licence to trade” and the association played a vital role in the protection of my customers’ money.
 Abta was a super-brand.
 It was the voice and face of the travel industry.
 Sadly, that is no longer the case.